 I already have another large one and a few smaller, just thinking it would be nice to have the big one for the big trips.
 But once its loaded man that sucker would be a PITA to move.

-Wondering if the swim platform would be up to the challenge of holding that kind of weight.Old enough to know better, young enough to do it anyway.
+Wondering if the swim platform would be up to the challenge of holding that kind of weight.At the time it seemed like a good idea...

 08-15-2013, 04:05 PM #26